-Although leprosy is not highly contagious, rarely causes death, and can be effectively treated with antibiotics, it continues to be associated with considerable social stigma.
+Although leprosy is not highly contagious (contrary to popular belief), rarely causes death, and can be effectively treated with antibiotics, it continues to be associated with considerable social stigma.
 Misunderstanding about the disease probably exists because leprosy was incurable before the advent of effective antibiotic therapy in the 1940s.
 People with the disease would become disfigured and often have significant disability, causing them to be feared and shunned by others.
 Because of this social stigma, the psychologic impact of leprosy is often significant.

-Leprosy can develop at any age but appears most often in people aged 5 to 15 yr or > 30.
+Leprosy can develop at any age.
+Older age is a risk factor, but disease occurs most often in people aged 5 to 15 years or > 30 years.

 Humans are the main natural reservoir for M. leprae.
 Armadillos are the only confirmed source other than humans, although other animal and environmental sources may exist.

 Leprosy is thought to be spread by passage from person to person through nasal droplets and secretions.
-Casual contact (eg, simply touching someone with the disease) and short-term contact does not seem to spread the disease.
+Casual contact (eg, simply touching someone with the infection) and short-term contact does not seem to spread it.
 About half of people with leprosy probably contracted it through close, long-term contact with an infected person.
-Even after contact with the bacteria, most people do not contract leprosy; health care workers often work for many years with people who have leprosy without contracting the disease.
-Most (95%) immunocompetent people who are infected with M. leprae do not develop leprosy because of effective immunity.
+Even after contact with the bacteria, most people do not develop leprosy; health care workers often work for many years with people who have leprosy without contracting it.
+Most immunocompetent people who are infected with M. leprae do not develop leprosy because of effective immunity.
 People who do develop leprosy probably have a poorly defined genetic predisposition.

-M. leprae grow slowly (doubling in 2 wk).
-The usual incubation period ranges from 6 mo to 10 yr.
+M. leprae grow slowly (doubling in 2 weeks).
+The usual incubation period ranges from 6 months to 10 years.
 Once infection develops, hematogenous dissemination can occur.

-Leprosy can be categorized by type and number of skin areas affected:
+Leprosy is classified by type and number of skin areas affected:

-Leprosy can also be classified by cellular response and clinical findings:
+Leprosy also is classified by cellular response and clinical findings:

-Symptoms usually do not begin until > 1 yr after infection (average 5 to 7 yr).
+Symptoms of leprosy usually do not begin until > 1 year after infection (average 5 to 7 years).
 Once symptoms begin, they progress slowly.